transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 |Standard (Recommended) | Suitable for MVPs | 4 (Shared) | 16 GB (Shared)|multiple|
 |Free** | Suitable for evaluation | 2 | 4 GB | 1 |
 {: caption="Table 1.
 Recommended cluster size on Kubernetes cluster on {{site.data.keyword.cloud_notm}}" caption-side="bottom"}
 ** Preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge for 30 days when you link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to an {{site.data.keyword.cloud_notm}} Kubernetes free cluster.
 Performance will be limited by throughput, storage and functionality. {{site.data.keyword.cloud_notm}} will delete your Kubernetes cluster after 30 days and you cannot migrate any nodes or data from a free cluster to a paid cluster.
+Also note that when components are deployed to a free cluster, the resource allocation for the nodes is sized smaller than a paid cluster.

 These resources are sufficient for testing and experimentation.
 The [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network), in which you create two peers, two CAs, and a single node ordering service, takes up approximately 1.95 CPU.
 A five node ordering service requires 1.75 CPU by itself.
 Therefore, if you plan to deploy a five node ordering service, you should not deploy a Kubernetes cluster with a 2 CPU single worker node as the ordering service will not fit comfortably with other nodes.
 We recommend a cluster with nodes of at least 4 CPU.
 The more worker nodes you add, the easier your cluster will be able to handle your deployments.
 {:note}